fbpx

 *3. What is the cost of an ADEQ Septic Inspection?*

-When you chose Priority Pumping to complete your ADEQ Septic Inspection, a flat-rate price is quoted to you over the phone, through text, or email/chat on our website.
-This rate includes everything that is needed to get the inspection done right – labor, pumping, ADEQ Report of Inspections, and step-by-step photos.
+When you choose Priority Pumping for your ADEQ Septic Inspection, we quote you a flat-rate price over the phone, via text, or through email/chat on our website.
+This rate covers everything needed for a thorough inspection: labor, pumping, the ADEQ Report of Inspections, and step-by-step photos.

 *4. Who is responsible for scheduling and paying for the ADEQ Septic Inspection, the buyer or the seller?*

-It is written in the ADEQ guidelines, the SELLER is responsible for scheduling and covering the cost of the ADEQ Septic Inspection.
-It is a vital step in the due diligence process, helping buyers make informed decisions about their potential investment.Β
+The ADEQ guidelines state that the SELLER must schedule and cover the cost.
+It is a vital step in the due diligence process, helping buyers make informed decisions about their potential investment.

 Priority Pumping Team